ckdevrel/CustomSnackBar/README.md

 **Why to use CustomSnackbar**

-1. It is a very good replacement for Tost, Dialogs, Alert.,
+1. It is a better replacement for Toast, Dialogs, Alert, etc.,

 2. More than that it is easy to use and enrich the User experience by easy customization through Singleton pattern.